derekbtw/just-pug-it/README.md

 # Just Pug It!
-Add CodyHouse Framework... written in Pug!
+With CodyHouse Framework... written in Pug!
 Pug/SCSS project starter with live-reload implemented with CodyHouse Framework.

 ## Getting started